-To create a Strava Metro data set for a geographic area, Strava processes the activity data to remove all personal information linked to users data and aggregates it as counts to a street grid.
-For example, Strava Metro provides data about how many cyclists rode in which direction on a given street minute-by-minute but no information about which cyclists rode on the street.
+The Strava Metro data set, which is only available to urban planners and active transportation advocates, includes activity data processed to remove identifiers linked to users, and aggregates it as counts to a basemap.
+For example, Strava Metro provides data about how many cyclists rode in which direction on a given street hour-by-hour, but no information about which cyclists rode on the street.
 Visit metro.strava.com to learn more.

 The Global Heatmap

 - Private activities and portions of activities in privacy zones are excluded from Strava Metro and the Heatmap automatically.
 Other athletes recording on Strava within an athlete’s Privacy Zone may create “heat” on the map through that zone.

 - Roads and trails with very little activity will not show “heat” until several different athletes upload activities in that area.